fedimser/aldyparen-py/README.md

 # aldyparen-py

-Aldyparen (Algebraic Dynamic Parametric Renderer) is a program for rendering certain types of fractals as photos or videos.
+Aldyparen (Algebraic Dynamic Parametric Renderer) is a program for rendering certain types of fractals as high-resolution images or videos.

 ## Features